Best Yoga Poses for Your Gut to Transform Your Health - Dr. Axe

 The best yoga poses for your gut focus not only on massaging your digestive organs for better mobility, but also include restorative postures to activate your body’s parasympathetic nervous system to help coax your body into a calmer state.
 Your overtaxed gut will thank you!

-While all of these poses can improve your digestion and overall gut health, you’ll benefit from practicing on an empty stomach.
-(Especially the twists!)
+While all of these poses can improve your digestion and overall gut health, you’ll benefit from practicing on an empty stomach (especially the twists!).

 Best yoga poses for your gut - Dr. Axe

-Crocodile
+1. Crocodile

 Building a foundation of healthy diaphragmatic breathing is quintessential to all of your yoga work and meditation that follows.
-So while it may not feel like you’re doing much in crocodile pose, know that you’re naturally aligning your body to reduce shallow chest breathing while encouraging a healthier diaphragmatic breath pattern.
+While it may not feel like you’re doing much in crocodile pose, know that you’re naturally aligning your body to reduce shallow chest breathing while encouraging a healthier diaphragmatic breath pattern.

 Let’s get started!

-• Lie face down on the floor.
+1. Lie face down on the floor.

-• Stack your forearms on top of one another, with each hand on the opposite elbow.
+2. Stack your forearms on top of one another, with each hand on the opposite elbow.

-• Draw the forearms in so that the chest is slightly off the floor, with the forehead resting on crossed arms.
+3. Draw the forearms in so that the chest is slightly off the floor, with the forehead resting on crossed arms.
 If this creates tension in your shoulders, you can slide your elbows out a little wider or roll up a blanket and place it under your collarbones.

-• Slightly separate the legs a comfortable distance with the toes turned in, out or back.
+4. Slightly separate the legs a comfortable distance with the toes turned in, out or back.
 Do what feels best in your body.

 Center in crocodile for 2 to 5 minutes.